sourcegraph/about/content/blogposts/2024/how-cody-understands-your-codebase.md

 TL;DR, Cody Enterprise has two main ways of retrieving context today:

-* For chat and commands, Cody uses a combination of local context + remote Sourcegraph search to find context from a user’s entire codebase.
+* For chat and commands, Cody uses a combination of local context + remote Sourcegraph search to find context from a user’s entire codebase
-* For autocomplete, Cody identifies a user’s intent and then pulls local context from the IDE to generate a response extremely quickly.
+* For autocomplete, Cody identifies a user’s intent and then pulls local context from the IDE to generate a response extremely quickly

 However, we’re constantly experimenting with new ways to improve Cody’s context retrieval in various dimensions: